 In the summer of 1984, members of the Native Plant Society of Northeastern Ohio were in contact with state representatives.
 They needed a sponsor for a bill and needed to lay the groundwork for a successful campaign.

 Another year passed without measurable progress but, nearing the end of 1985, it was announced that State Representative Bob Clark, a member of the House Natural Resources Committee, would sponsor a bill to name the large white trillium the official state wildflower of Ohio.
 The scarlet carnation would maintain its position as the state's official flower.

 The trillium was chosen by the Society to take on the role of official state wildflower because

 The last criterion strikes us as most interesting.
 Often state symbols have been elected because they are endangered species.
-The elevation to officialdom is intended to bring the endangered species to the attention of the public, generating sympathy for its cause.
+In these cases it's felt that elevation to officialdom will bring the endangered species to the attention of the public, generating sympathy for its cause.

 The Native Plant Society of Northeastern Ohio, on the opposite side of the fence, felt that public recognition for endangered species would prove a detriment to its survival.

 ... it is not a rare species which might be threatened by bringing it to notice.

 (Malmquist, 1985, p.
 1)

 House Bill No. 763 (HB763) was introduced in the Ohio House of Representative by State Representative Bob Clark in early 1986.
 The intention of HB763 was clear and concise.